Everything You Need to Know About The Southwest Airlines Hiring Process

 There is a large focus on speed and accuracy in these tests, which is why many of them are timed.

 Southwest Airlines Pre-Employment Tests for Flight Attendants

 Flight attendant pre-employment testing focuses heavily on personality and the ability to react appropriately in high-pressure situations.
 However, there is one specific pre-employment assessment that is a bit more complicated – the Logical Reasoning assessment.

 Situational Judgement Test

 The situational judgement test focuses on your ability to react appropriately in scenarios that may happen in your work life.
-The scenarios presented in this test will likely be catered to the cabin crew life and your answers will show whether your temperament is appropriate for the position.
+The scenarios presented in this test will likely be catered to cabin crew life, and your answers will show whether your temperament is appropriate for the position.